-Non-native ungulates play a large role in habitat modification and degredation in Hawaii.
+Non-native ungulates play a large role in modification and degradation of habitat in Hawai’i.
 Below, we have listed some of the major offenders and their history in the islands.
-For the protection of our native forests and the preservation of our native birds, removal of these animals and exclusion from higher elevation forests is imperative to prevent further and continued degredation.
-Fencing off of remaining intact and regenerating forest patches is effective in lowering the effects of ungulates on Hawaiian forest birds but fences must be maintained and management efforts made to control feral ungulate populations.
+For the protection of our native forests and the preservation of our native birds, removal and exclusion of these animals from high elevation forests is imperative to prevent further and continued degradation.
+Fencing remaining intact and/or remnant forest patches is effective in regenerating and protecting native forest from the effects of ungulates.
+Fences must be maintained and feral ungulate populations must be managed.

 Feral Pigs (Sus scrofa)

-While pigs were first brought to Hawaii by the Polynesian ancestors of the Hawaiians, these animals were kept penned and probably didn't do too much damage to local ecosystems.
+Pigs were first brought to Hawai’i by the Polynesian ancestors of the Hawaiians; these animals were kept penned and probably didn't do too much damage to local ecosystems.
 When larger pigs were released by Europeans in 1778, they invaded the native forests and have since caused perhaps the greatest ecological damage of any of the invasive ungulates.

 Pigs are omnivorous and eat an extremely varied diet, consuming everything from plants to fungi to carrion.
-They decimate the understory of native Hawaiian forests, especially of native ferns and lobelioids, and also destroy young and mature trees in their ruthless search for food.
+They decimate the understory of native Hawaiian forests, especially of native ferns and lobelioids, being either eating the vegetation or digging it up in their search for food.
 They may be directly implicated in the extinction of the endemic Po'ouli, which depended on the forest understory as a food source.
 They carry the seeds of invasive plants such as strawberry-guava into pristine forest in their fur and feces.
 The pits they leave behind from rooting and wallowing in the earth may also form stagnant ponds that aid the reproduction of mosquitos and the spread of avian malaria.

 Axis Deer (Axis axis)